mrocklin/blog/_posts/work/2018-06-26-dask-scaling-limits.md

 This is a common size for a typical modestly sized Dask cluster.
 We usually see Dask deployment sizes either in the tens of machines (usually with Hadoop style or ad-hoc enterprise clusters), or in the few-thousand range (usually with high performance computers or cloud deployments).
+We're showing the modest case here just due to lack of resources.
+Everything in that example should work fine scaling out a couple extra orders of magnitude.

 ## Challenges to Scaling Out